Skip to main content

 3. Any additional gender types that your school recognises could map to 'Unknown' (gender code 'U')—if the governing body recognises this gender type and you have defined it (or it is already defined) in TASS.

-For more information on 'Gender Setup', refer to Community Plus program Setup Information.
+For more information on 'Gender Setup', refer to TASS.web Community > Setup Information.

 General Tab

-Fields from the 'General' tab can be used as selection criteria to filter the data that will be included in the Student Attendance data export.
-These tabs are similar to those displayed in Student Admin > Student Records > Student Information > Students.
+The fields on the ‘General' tab can be used as selection criteria to filter the data included in the STATS export.
+The fields are similar to those displayed in TASS.web Student Admin > Student Records > Student Information > Students on the 'General’ tab.

-The 'Year Group' and 'FTE' fields have been pre-filled by default, however, it is important that you check these against your school's requirements for reporting to the Department of Education and Training.
+The 'Year Group' and 'F.T.E.' fields have been pre-filled by default; however, it is important that you verify these against your school's requirements for reporting to the Department of Education and adjust them if required.

-The 'Date of Entry' and 'Date of Leaving' fields are not editable and will be populated based on the 'Start Date' and 'End Date' entered on the 'Process' tab.
+The ‘Date of Entry' and ‘Date of Leaving' fields are automatically populated based on the 'Start Date’ and 'End Date’ values entered on the 'Process' tab.
+They cannot be updated manually.

 User Defined Tab